spryker-sdk/sdk/docs/development.md

 #### Register your bundle

-Registration of 3rd party bundles will require to (build a flavored Spryker SDK)[build.md].
+If your bundle does not have different dependencies than the Spryker SDK itself you don't need to register the bundle at but just need to place it into the `extension` directory that is part of your SDK installation.

+For more complex bundles, that for example require additional dependencies you need to follow the guide to [build a flavored Spryker SDK](build.md).

 ## Add a value resolver